sheunis-devops/docker-jenkins-book/chapt3/p1/README.md

     }

 Set the number of executors on the master to 0 and watch the job run only on the slave.

+**Note:** I can probably do better wrt opening ports only to security groups, etc. Will have to experiment more to see if I can lock this setup down better.
+This is only for simple demo purposes though.